Overfishing Statistics – Global Status of Fishery Resources!

 Methods Acquired for Fishing Statistics

 Fishing is no longer a man with a rod sitting for hours hoping to catch fish.
-Today fishers catch a high percentage of fish populations through damaging fishing practices like trawling and the deployment of large nets.
+Today, fishers catch a high percentage of fish populations through damaging fishing practices like trawling and the deployment of large nets.

-population of fish
+world population of fish stock

 Trawling is by far one of the most harmful types of fishing, as boats drag heavy nets across the ocean floor in order to catch fish.
-Sadly, Our World in Data estimates that one-fourth of the world’s fish catch comes from trawling, which in turn only encourages the practice further.
+Sadly, it is estimated that one-quarter of the world’s fish catch comes from trawling, which in turn only encourages the practice further.

-Pelagic trawling is slightly different from standard bottom trawling as instead of dragging nets across the ocean floor, they instead drag the nets through the water to catch fish swimming in the mid and surface level of the ocean.
+Pelagic trawling is slightly different from standard bottom trawling as instead of dragging nets across the ocean floor, they drag the nets through the water to catch fish swimming in the mid and surface level of the ocean.

-Although the nets for pelagic trawling aren’t damaging the ocean floor, they’re substantially bigger than bottom trawling nets meaning they have the ability to catch larger amounts of fish at one time.
+Although the nets for pelagic trawling aren’t damaging the ocean floor, they’re substantially bigger than bottom trawling nets, meaning they have the ability to catch larger amounts of fish at one time.

 Purse seining is where fishing boats use large walls of netting to capture an entire school of fish, and of all the world’s fish catch, this practice makes up for more than 20%, according to Our World in Data.